TheAgilityCollective/DNA/_docs/board.md

 We repeat this process until all four positions are filled.

 Since we vote for one position at a time, we have the possibility to vote for a strong team.
-Let's say the chairman is an intuitive agile coach, then, maybe, people will vote for a thoughtful programmer in the next round to balance the team.
+Let's say the chairperson is an intuitive agile coach, then, maybe, people will vote for a person of different qualities, in the next round, to balance out the team.
-Past practice that has emerged, the board usually consist of one from our office staff, one programmer and one agile coach.
+Past practice could be, the board  consist of one from our office staff, one technical person and one agile coach.

 We may look to change how we elect the board to one based on the Sociocracy election process to get more reasoning about the composition and feedback to the nominated people.